tmaier/gitlab-auto-merge-request/README.md

   only:
     - /^feature\/*/ # We have a very strict naming convention
   script:
-    - ./merge-request.sh # The name of the script
+    - merge-request.sh # The name of the script
 ```

 Set a secret variable in your GitLab project with your private token.